Butler County Ohio Salvation Army assistance programs.

 - Transportation to a job interview or senior medical appointment may be provided by bus tokens.

-- Financial assistance for people in Kentucky and Butler County can include emergency rent and energy bill help.
+- Financial assistance for people in Kentucky, Ohio and Butler County can include emergency rent and energy bill help or loans.

 - Clothing for work or school.

 Emergency Assistance is offered in various forms.
 In addition to what is mentioned above, this can include furniture vouchers, free food, and clothing vouchers.
 Other support services for employment and housing may be available.
-Lastly inquire into referrals for other needs, such as birth certificates and photo identifications.
+Lastly inquire into referrals for other needs in the Butler County Ohio region, such as birth certificates and photo identifications.
+Or even find details on emergency loan programs as an alternative.

 Christmas assistance, Holiday Gift Baskets, Toy Shops and other holiday aid is available.
 The Salvation Army wants to ensure as many people as possible experience holiday joy, in particular children.